hitesh-2088/todoapp/README.md

 ### Usage of tool

-You can use below command to run the CLI tool in below command you can change the 20 to number of todos you want to print in CLI
+You can use below command to run the CLI tool in below command you can change the 20 to number of todos you want to print in CLI.
+If you don't pass that value then it will be considered as 20.

 ```
 python app.py 20

 ```
-### TestCase
+### Unit Test Case

-To test the testcase for the given app you can run below test case command.
+To test the unit testcase for the given app you can run below test case command.
 ```
 python -m unittest tests\app_test.py

 ```

+Feel free to fork the app and add your changes.